haavard/tox-weechat/README.md

 This installs the plugin binary `tox.so` to the recommended location `~/.weechat/plugins`.
 The default location is `/usr/local/lib/weechat/plugins`.

+If WeeChat or toxcore are installed in a non-standard location, you can try specifying `CMAKE_PREFIX_PATH` to find them; see [.travis.yml](.travis.yml) for an example.

 ## Usage
  - If the plugin does not load automatically, load it with `/plugin load tox`.